Do you need tips on how to calculate overhead and profit in construction?

 Note: Check out the Definitive Guide to Construction Bidding and the Definitive Guide to Project Budgeting for Contractors while you’re here!

 In simple terms, overhead expenses are the costs related to running your construction project that doesn’t directly contribute to your bottom line.
-Examples include staffing, utilities, construction trailers, materials, and more.
-Knowing these costs in advance allows you to calculate your overhead and profit.
+Examples include staffing, utilities, construction trailers, material cost, and more.
+Knowing these overhead costs in advance allows you to calculate your overhead and profit margin.

 You can then decide if your business is on the right track or if you need to make changes to reach your long-term goals.
 The tips you are about to learn work wonders for anyone who wants to learn how to calculate overhead costs in construction projects.